Search the OSCAR Documentation

 Create a Virtual Machine to download and process labs

 An even better solution, would be to set up virtual machine on your server.
 Follow the same instructions on setting up a virtual machine for OSCAR, but instead of installing OSCAR, install your own copy of Windows Pro.
+We recommend Pro versions because it allows you to remote desktop to the Windows and manage the downloader files easily.
 This lab download method has been tested to work with Windows XP Pro.
-We recommend Pro versions because it allows you to remote desktop to the Windows and manage the downloader files easily.
-It has not been tested to work with newer Windows 7 / 10.
-For this reason, we would recommend dedicating a virtual machine to do the lab download, and not allow anything else or anyone else to use this machine to limit security vulnerabilities.
+It has not been tested by us to work with newer Windows 10 / 11, check with Lifelabs technical people if their solution works with the Windows version you are installing.
+Do not allow anything else or anyone else to use this machine to limit user induced security vulnerabilities.

 1. Set up a Windows workstation or virtual machine to be the dedicated lab downloader.